-19. Odour
+6. Odour

-The development hereby permitted shall be carried out and thereafter operated in complete accordance with the following odour mitigation scheme (approved in accordance with condition 21 of planning permission 09/02521 under planning reference 10/00786).
-The approved details are:
+The development hereby permitted shall be carried out in complete accordance with the 'Odour Management Plan' (dated February 2010) (approved in accordance with condition 21 of planning permission 09/02521 under planning reference 10/00786) as applicable to the HWRC, excepting where Section 3.3 of the 'Odour Management Plan' (dated February 2010) references the sole acceptance of recyclable waste at the HWRC.

-Odour Management Plan dated February 2010